italrr/nite/readme.md

 ### Coming Soon
 - General clean up and more bug fixing
 - RING (A combination of maze generation algorithms and other technologies to create a highly complex and engaging campaign)
-- Better AI templates for enemies ('Hunting', 'Gather', and 'Wandering' personalities will be the firsts)
+- Better AI templates for enemies ('Hunting', 'Gather', and 'Wandering' personalities will be the first ones)
 - More features for the UI System (Text boxes, Scrolling, Focus)
 - Proper Audio Support